 When combined with Cleanburn technology – from which most Stovax stoves benefit, the effect is enhanced further.
 The introduction of air into the firebox of the stove to combust gases and hydrocarbon particles ensures that your fuel is used as effectively as possible meaning greater value for money and wonderful flames to admire.

 It is also worth considering the environmental benefits of wood burning.
 It is regarded as a virtually carbon neutral form of energy as during its growth, a tree will absorb roughly the amount of carbon dioxide emitted when it is burned on a wood burning stove or fire.
 It is thus a provider of ‘green’ heat.
 For more information on choosing the right type of wood and how to build an effective wood burning or multi-fuel stove take a look at our ‘how to’ videos on Stovax.tv.

 Many Stovax multi-fuel stoves incorporate ‘AMS’ (Ash Management Solution) to facilitate removal of redundant ashes in a quicker and cleaner manner from an external ashpan.
 They also incorporate a primary air inlet which introduces air from beneath the grate.
 Both these features facilitate efficient combustion in multi-fuel stoves.

 The heat output of a multi-fuel appliance will be similar, if not identical to that of a wood burning stove – and both types are highly efficient.
-Many also have Airwash and Cleanburn as standard and, as with a wood burning stove, the introduction of innovative functions and technologies has meant that running an appliance is easier and more cost effective so you can derive greater pleasure from the many benefits and ambience it will give you in abundance.
+Many also have Airwash and Cleanburn as standard and, as with a wood burning stove, are easy to use.